 “Then on Wednesday, you were in a bordello and an older woman left your room screaming?”

 “That’s Bruce Springsteen’s girlfriend.
-We were trying to explain Teen Jesus to her and she freaked.
-Bruce didn’t say the hotel was a whore house.”
+We were trying to explain Teen Jesus to her and she freaked out.
+Bruce sent us there without saying the hotel was a whore house.”

 “And you got your picture in today’s New York Post kissing an old man.”

 “He’s Andy Warhol, a famous artist.”

 “He may be famous, but you’re now infamous.
 Why do you look so smug, young man?”